AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 Thus, the volume of water pumped per cycle is 0.02068 cubic meters.

+### Efficiency of Ram Pump

+efficiency calculations

 ## Conclusions

 From extensive data collection and analysis, the team calculated that the force required to open the valve was 11.82 N; this force was determined by a force analysis of water being added to the bottle until the valve opened.
 With this calculation, the team was able to determine the ideal spring constant using Hooke's Law (F=kx).
 The use of the ideal spring increased the amount of water driven up through the effluent pipe.

-In addition, we were able to calculate the terminal velocity experimentally.The average value calculated is equal to 2.55 metres/second.
+From additional analysis, the team was able to calculate the average value for terminal velocity calculated experimentally was 2.56 m/s.
+The terminal velocity was obtained collecting and measuring the volume of water which pass through the ram pump when the plate is open a certain amount of time.
+With the calculation of the terminal velocity the was able to calculate the volume of pumped water during a cycle.

 ## Future Work